nedRad88/SCALAR/provider/paper/paper.md

 # Streaming learning setting

 Most of the existing platforms for data science competitions are tailored to offline learning where a static dataset is made available to the participants before the competition starts.
 This dataset is divided into training and test sets.
-The training set is used to build and train the model, which is then tested on the test set.
+The training set is used to build and train the model, which is then scored on the test set.

 In online learning, data arrive in a stream of records (instances) and the model needs to be trained incrementally as new instances are released.
 Since the data arrive at high speed, predictions have to be issued within a short time.
 Having in mind this specific setup of the data stream mining scenario (Figure \ref{fig:stream_mining}), every model should use a limited amount of time and memory, process one instance at a time and inspect it only once and the model must be able to predict at any time [@bifet2010moa].